HTPDeveloper/GrowJS-Project/README.md

 > [!WARNING]
 > This project has been discontinued and is outdated.
 Please wait for further notice in our Discord.
+> DO USE THE ORIGINAL SOURCE, NEW LOGIN SYSTEM IS NOT ADDED HERE!
 >

 # Views